-Samsung responds to latest lock screen bug, says that it plans to release a fix as soon as possibleAlex Wagner - Senior News Editor
+Samsung responds to latest lock screen bug, says that it plans to release a fix as soon as possibleAlex Wagner - Deputy Managing Editor, News Desk

 Lock screen bugs have been popping up faster than you can draw an unlock pattern lately, and yesterday saw the discovery of another exploit that was demonstrated on Samsung's Galaxy Note II.
 The bug takes advantage of the fact that, after dialing an invalid phone number on the Note II's emergency call screen, the last-opened app is displayed briefly and is able to be tapped on.
 This morning Samsung responded to the issue, telling Android Central that it knows about the bug and that it's prepping a fix.
 The company's full statement: